 Using QR codes to take payments could be a good solution for just about any business that physically accepts payments from their customers, like:

-Clearly, in the current Coronavirus situation, the main benefit of accepting payments via QR codes is that it is a touch-free way of accepting payments and limiting physical interaction with your customers.
+Clearly, the main benefit of accepting payments via QR codes is that it is a touch-free way of accepting payments and limiting physical interaction with your customers.
 However, there are some other compelling benefits it offers: